DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (a) "Continuing education course" means a course that complies with the AQB

-criteria for continuing education courses and is approved by the department.
+criteria for continuing education courses, is approved by the department, and contributes

 (b) "Coordinator" means an individual who assumes, on behalf of a course sponsor,

-the responsibility pursuant to these rules for offering courses relating to the activities of
+the responsibility of offering courses relating to the activities of real estate appraisers in

 (c) "Instructor" means an individual who is determined to be qualified by the